 - “Items brought into sterile manufacturing areas, including means of transport, should be of a standard of cleanliness compatible with the environmental standard for the area.”

-- “Areas for the production of sterile products should be subjected to regular, thorough cleaning and disinfection.
-The effectiveness of controlling microbial content of the air and surfaces should be routinely monitored.”
+- “Areas for the production of sterile products should be subjected to regular, complete cleaning and disinfection.
+The importance of handling microbial content of the air and surfaces should be routinely scanned.”

 Transporting pharmaceuticals with wooden pallets has many drawbacks

 Concerns around the suitability of wooden pallets hit the news when several big pharmaceutical companies had to recall their products due to contamination.

 Following complaints from buyers of mouldy and mildew-like smells.
 It was discovered that a chemical fungicidal and flame retardant treatment called 2,4,6-tribromophenol (TBP), combined with excess moisture in the pallets, had resulted in the production of the chemical 2,4,6-Tribromoanisole (TBA).

 The presence of the chemical on the product the buyer received caused instances of various stomach issues such as vomiting and diarrhoea.
 Over a 3-year period, it is estimated that the cost to the industry was in the region of $1 billion, according to Pharmaceutical Manufacturing.